Welcome to Travis Credit Union

 These security procedures are to ensure that the request was properly authorized.
 You agree to be bound by your request when authorized by you or if the credit union has accepted it in good faith and in compliance with these security procedures.
 Any action in addition to these security procedures in an attempt to determine proper authorization, will not become part of the security procedures and we will not be held liable for omitting these same actions with respect to any future requests.

-Domestic Wires may be sent Monday through Friday (except holidays) 8:30am-2:30pm.
+Domestic wire transfers may be sent Monday through Friday (except holidays) 8:30am-2:30pm.
 Wires submitted after these hours may be accepted but will be processed the next business day.

 The wire transfer request can be delayed or not processed if; 1) you do not have sufficient available funds in your account to cover the request, 2) the financial institution to receive the transfer, or through which the transfer is to be made, is not acceptable to the Federal Reserve System, an intermediary institution or the credit union, or 3) the transfer would cause us to violate a law, court order, regulation or a government guideline or program.
 If the transfer cannot be made or is significantly delayed, we will attempt to notify you.